richard-warren/locomotionAnalysis/modelling/README.md

 - [ ] bayesian methods for filtering tongue and whisker locations, incorporating prior information about location (in mouth, and maximally retracted)

 # todo(ne)
+- [X] incorporate getKinematicData into autoAnalyze() and make sure diagnostic plots are produced
 - [X] percentile limits for epochs
 - [X] check spike width is narrow enough for fast licking
 - [X] getNeuralResponses